BrunaLab/quantdei_nas/README.md

+# This is a fork of the NAS repo.

+I was investigating the potential for errors in the analyses of tweets related to DEI terms.

+There are many errors.
+Many.
+Boatloads.
+It is clear the NAS ananalysts did zero quality control.
+A very quick look review found the following error rates within each category:

+Race-related tweets:  25167 tweets, 5112 errors found (20.31%)
+Equity-related tweets: 16374 tweets, 270 errors found (1.65%)
+Diversity-releated tweets: 31268 tweets, 170 errors found (0.54%)
+Justice-related tweets: 220900 tweets, 2326 errors found (10.53%)

+**Overall error rate in 30 min of search effort: 5.2%**

-# National Association of Scholars: Quantitative Study of Diversity, Equity and Inclusion in STEM Subjects in United States Universities
+## National Association of Scholars: Quantitative Study of Diversity, Equity and Inclusion in STEM Subjects in United States Universities

 This project assembles five original datasets that attempt to measure the salience of DEI ideology in STEM subjects in higher education in the United States.